TrebledJ/trebledj.github.io/content/posts/programming/cheatsheets/2024-04-08-linux-cheatsheet.md

 b # Page up.
 d # Half-page down.
 u # Half-page up.
-# Note: if a number precedes d/u, that number is configured to be the number of lines jumped.

 g # Go to start of file.
 G # Go to end of file.